 Following the initial work at Neville Hill 41001 left the Yorkshire Depot and made the short journey to the East Midlands and the powercars new home at Ruddington on the Great Central Railway (Nottingham).
 Upon arrival at Ruddington further work was carried out to restore 41001 to working order again with attention to the braking systems, driving cab and electrical control systems along with a compresser change.

-Following this work 41001 then undertook test runs along the line before operating its first trains in 2015 and is currently operating trains at the line in 2016.
+Following this work 41001 then undertook test runs along the line before operating its first trains in 2015.